orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 - Small ring outline in continuation + vertex?
 - Intersection on screen been non-intersection in the structure, way of rendering it.

 process
 Only difference is the assymetry of is_orbit and the consequences of that if self/initial/terminal all are is_orbit that of another

 Reverse direction as teo points.
 Need a good intuition for this.
 Basically one of tep values selected and the switching of direction to the other way.
 Perhaps similarly a tep step modular structure of which you can see the intial/terminals being swapped.
 Is_equiv if can tell the difference and ignore, is_orbit if cannot

 `.as_[]` Switch of perspective should automatically map any other functionality, say `.traverse` ..
-- Switch perspective is switching names of functions `.and` compose terminal/initial
+- Switch perspective is switching names of functions
+- It is ordered from one perspective, unordered from another.
+`.and` compose terminal/initial
 `.terminal / ..`
 	- Move `.self` to `.terminal`